 What's your opinion of prepaid legal services?
-Considering today's lawyers' fees, prepaid services seem like an idea whose time has come.
+Considering today's attorneys' fees, prepaid services seem like an idea whose time has come.

-Sorry to be the sandstorm on your beach vacation, but prepaid legal services may not save you a cent in legal fees.
-Prepaid plans are a type of legal insurance plan offered by a number of different companies and marketed through employers, labor unions, credit unions, department stores, credit card companies, and even door to door.
-The theory is that legal services, much the same as nuts and berries, are cheaper when bought in bulk.
-A relatively low yearly fee, sometimes under $100, purports to cover a number of lawyerly tasks.
+Sorry to be the sandstorm on your beach vacation, but prepaid legal services might not save you much in legal fees.
+A "prepaid legal service plan" is a type of insurance plan that a number of different companies offer and market through employers, labor unions, credit unions, department stores, credit card companies, and even door-to-door.
+The theory is that legal services, kind of like nuts and berries, are cheaper when bought in bulk.
+A relatively low yearly fee, typically a couple of hundred dollars, purports to cover many lawyerly tasks.

-In fact, most low-cost plans cover only a couple of phone consultations -- and a few basic services such as a simple will.
-Beyond that, you receive a discount for other types of legal services.
-But unfortunately, the resulting fee is often not much lower than you could negotiate if you called around on your own.
-The better and more expensive plans completely cover certain legal services, such as divorce, bankruptcy, and drunk driving defense.
-Also, to avoid obvious conflicts of interest, the best plans do not allow the lawyers who provide telephone consultations to refer cases to themselves.
+But most low-cost plans cover only a few phone consultations, brief office visits, and some uncomplicated services such as preparing a simple will or reviewing basic legal documents.
+Beyond that, you get a discount for other types of legal services.
+Unfortunately, the resulting fee often isn't much lower than you could negotiate if you shopped around on your own.
+The better and more expensive plans completely cover specific legal services, such as divorce, bankruptcy, and drunk driving defense.
+To avoid obvious conflicts of interest, the best plans don't allow the lawyers who provide consultations under the plan to refer cases to themselves.

-Think about how likely it is that you'll need one of the covered services -- and think about how many of these tasks, such as writing a will or filing for divorce, you can do on your own with a little help from Nolo.
-Because most people use a lawyer only a few times in their lives, this may be insurance you can do without.
-Even if you decide to sign up, don't write that check until you know exactly what the plan covers and what you'll have to pay on your own.
-Also ask whether the plan's phone-consultation lawyers are allowed to recommend their own services.
-If so, you are at risk of buying into a bait-and-switch scheme.
+When contemplating whether to sign up for such a plan, think about how likely it is that you'll need one of the covered services—and consider how many of these tasks, like writing a will or filing for divorce, you can do on your own with a little help from Nolo or by hiring an attorney.
+Because most people use a lawyer only a few times in their lives, a prepaid legal service plan might be insurance you can do without.
+Even if you decide to sign up, don't pay for it until you know exactly what the plan covers and what you'll have to pay on your own.
+Also, ask whether the plan's consultation lawyers are allowed to recommend their own services.
+If so, you're at risk of buying into a bait-and-switch scheme.